METrimble/MyCloset/README.md

 ### MyCloset is a simple web app aimed to help me pick out outfits and make smart clothing purchases.
 All assets are custom drawn.

 ## Try It Now: https://my-closet.azurewebsites.net/
+# NOTE: This website uses the Serverless free tier for Azure SQL Databases.
+This may cause the initial load of the website to timeout, as the database is resuming services.
 ![image](https://github.com/user-attachments/assets/ef83c120-9ba8-4201-9d70-25b080d06846)

 ## Future Features